aws/aws-lc/SECURITY.md

 An adversary who controls data an application passes to AWS-LC, such as certificates, signatures, ciphertexts, and encoded keys.
 This adversary can:

 * Send crafted encodings (e.g. DER, PEM) to exploit flaws in parsers
-* Supply malformed public keys or group parameters to provoke invalid-curve or small-subgroup behavior
+* Present revoked or misissued certificates, or chains that violate path constraints
 * Tamper with authenticated ciphertexts, or attempt to forge signatures and authentication tags
 * Cause denial of service through resource exhaustion